Dance Jodi Dance

+As of COVID-19 pandemic, this show was comes to the end with 3 seasons and hence started with the fresh reboot version as Dance Jodi Dance Reloaded.
+Thus the show follows this title in upcoming seasons from the first.

 Seasons overview

 Season 1

 Season 1 was premiered on 17 September 2016.
 The Show is hosted by Deepak Dinkar while Actress Sneha, Gautami and Accomplished Bharatanatyam dancer Sudha Chandran are the judges of the show.